ministryofjustice/money-to-prisoners-api/README.md

 As well as the management command (`./manage.py load_test_data`), the entire data set can also be regenerated from [Django admin](http://localhost:8000/admin/recreate-test-data/).
-It's also reset when using `./run.py start --test-mode`.
+It’s also reset when using `./run.py start --test-mode`.

 These scenarios create a different set of test users for the client applications – see the user list in Django admin.